 Alondra Nelson is the fourteenth president of the Social Science Research Council.
-She is professor of sociology at Columbia University, where she served as the inaugural dean of social science for the Faculty of Arts and Sciences.
-As dean, she led the first strategic planning process for the social sciences at Columbia, working with faculty in more than thirty departments and research units to set long-term academic priorities.
+Widely known for her research on the intersection of science, politics, and race, she is professor of sociology at Columbia University.
+At Columbia, she served as the inaugural dean of social science for the Faculty of Arts and Sciences.
+As dean, she led the first strategic planning process for the social sciences at Columbia, working with faculty to set long-term research priorities.
 Nelson began her academic career on the faculty of Yale University, where she received the Poorvu Award for interdisciplinary teaching excellence.

-Raised in Southern California, Nelson received her BA from the University of California at San Diego, where she was elected to Phi Beta Kappa.
+Raised in Southern California, Nelson received her BA from the University of California, San Diego, where she was elected to Phi Beta Kappa.
 She earned her PhD from New York University in 2003.